LotusLotus

 The serious reader is recommended to say the Opening Sūtra Prayer before reciting a sūtra and, after reciting the sūtra, to say a second prayer to transfer the merit, followed by making the Four Vast Vows to conclude the practice.
 If one recites a mantra as a stand-alone practice, saying these prayers is also recommended.

-In addition, a few other prayers are also posted on this website for one's comfort and inspiration.
-For example, the Repentance Prayer is for those who recognize their karma and seek purification and healing.
-Saying this prayer on one's knees, one needs to feel compassion for others who are in similar or even worse conditions.
-The Prayer for the Bodhisattva Way reminds one of the long-term training of a Bodhisattva on the Way to Buddhahood for self and others.
-Also posted are two prayers from the Chinese Pure Land School, which specifically affirm one's resolve to be reborn in the Pure Land.
-One certainly may compose a prayer, expressing one's wish to alleviate wars, epidemics, and natural catastrophes and to achieve world peace, harmony, health, and prosperity in this world.
+A few other well-known prayers are also included for one’s comfort and inspiration.
+For example, the Universally Worthy Vow of the Ten Great Actions, more elaborate than the Four Vast Vows, is a prayer that most Chinese Buddhists recite.
+The Prayer for the Bodhisattva Way summarizes the long-term training of a Bodhisattva on the Way to Buddhahood.
+The Repentance Prayer is for those who recognize their karma and seek purification and healing.
+Saying this prayer on one’s knees, one needs to have sincere feelings of compassion for others who are in similar or even worse conditions.
+Included as well are four prayers from the Pure Land School, which specifically affirm one’s resolve to be reborn in the Pure Land.
+One certainly may compose a prayer, expressing one’s wish to alleviate poverty, epidemics, wars, and natural catastrophes and to achieve peace, harmony, health, and prosperity in this world.
 Since the former events are a manifestation of our collective impure minds and the latter of our collective purified minds, this kind of prayer serves to remind us of the importance of our training aimed to transform ourselves from within.

 Gratitude for Help